Mikubill/sd-webui-controlnet/README.md

 T2I-Adapter is a small network that can provide additional guidance for pre-trained text-to-image models.

-Note that the impl is experimental, result may differ from original repo.
-See `Adapter Examples` for reference.

 To use T2I-Adapter models:
 1. Download files from https://huggingface.co/TencentARC/T2I-Adapter
 2. Copy corresponding config file and rename it to the same name as the model - see list below.